-The Library Board of Trustees submitted a fiscally conservative budget to the Charles County Commissioners requesting \$224,373 less than was requested in the FY2014 budget.
-The budget did not include any cost of living adjustments or merit increases for library employees.
-Priorities for the coming year include filling the vacant budgeted positions for Programming Coordinator, HR Manager, additional bookkeeping help and a new Director.
-In order to streamline payroll and leave-record management, the Library will be extending its payroll services from ADP to include Time and Labor Management.
-This cost-effective move will provide improved accuracy and staff access to payroll and leave records.
-Technological priorities include the implementation of RFID technology to the P.D.
-Brown Library.
-RFID (Radio Frequency Identification) has been successful at the Waldorf West Library and after a year's delay, the project can move ahead as planned.
+The Library Board of Trustees submitted a budget to the Charles County Commissioners requesting an additional nine full-time positions over FY2015.
+The budget was flat-lined at the FY2015 level, with no new positions funded.
+A one-time \$1,500 bonus was approved for fulltime employees and prorated for part-time employees.
+Priorities for the coming year include filling the vacant budgeted positions for a new Director and Assistant Director.
+In order to create more efficient and accurate record keeping procedures, an administrative assistant should be hired, as there are several areas in which this help is needed; including the human resources department and the bookkeeping department.
+The Human Resources Manager position will be expanded to full-time, to help facilitate the hiring of vacant positions, update employee manuals and procedures, and handle employee questions and concerns.
+Technological priorities include the implementation of RFID technology to the La Plata Library.
 Management will continue to look at cost saving measures, including the review of contracts, promotional and programming costs and staffing.
 Partnerships and grants will supplement the budget.
-Phase II of the P. D. Brown remodeling project is possible from matching funds from the Citizens for Charles County Public Library, the Charles County Public Library and the State through DLDS, the Division of Library Development & Services.
+Phase II of the P. D. Brown remodeling project will continue with funds from the Citizens for Charles County Public Library, the Charles County Public Library and the State through DLDS, the Division of Library Development & Services.
 The priority remains to provide the best services to the taxpayers of Charles County with available funding.